TotallyNotChase/flask-unittest/README.md

         # Use the app here
         pass
 ```
-The `create_app` function should return a `Flask` object representing the webapp to test
+The `create_app` function should return a correctly configured `Flask` object representing the webapp to test

 You can also do any set up, extra config for the app (db init etc) here